Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 High Roller Observation Wheel and Promenade at the LINQ

 The LINQ Promenade, a shopping, dining and entertainment district, is packed with attractions – and visiting is a must on your 3 Day Itinerary Las Vegas.
-You can go for a spin on the High Roller at the LINQ – it’s the world’s tallest observation wheel – or fly 1,000 feet above the Promenade via zipline.
-Or, keep your feet on the ground and simply enjoy the lightshow after dark (which is free!).
+You can go for a spin on the High Roller at the LINQ – one of the world’s tallest observation wheels – or fly 1,000 feet above the Promenade via zipline.
+Alternatively, keep your feet on the ground and simply enjoy the lightshow after dark (which is free!).

 Flamingo Wildlife Habitat at Flamingo Casino